JohnPetros/johns-burguer/README.md

 #### Checkout

 - [x] The checkout form should not be fully loaded (the user address should be filled first and then their payment method data)
-- [x] The use should not access the checkout if it is impossible to complete a payment.
+- [x] The user should not access the checkout if it is impossible to complete a payment.
 E.g.: if the cart is empty, then the user cannot complete a payment
+- [] Should persist user data if they are already a customer, that is, they have already purchased something from John's Burguer Delivery

 #### Custom burguer